vanHeemstraSystems/flask-opentelemetry/README.md

 $ flask run
 ```

-Open a web browser at http://localhost: 5000
+Open a web browser at http://localhost:5000

+You will see a ```To-Do List``` app.
+You can add or delete tasks.

 Stop the server (CTRL+C) and in the same terminal run: